sanskrit/raw_etexts_english/blogs/manasataramgini/2010/01/2010-01-05_a-discursion-on-the-sanatkumariya-panchabrahma-siddha-shamkara-tantra-and-the-early-evolution-of-the-dakshinashaiva-system.md

 preparation of guggulu pills and using them in a rite for attaining the siddhi-s.
 It should however be noted that an element of non-duality is hinted in the statement:
-sarvaavasthA-gato nityaM yaH pUjayati sha\~NkaraM |
+sarvaavasthA-gato nityaM yaH pUjayati sha\~Nkaram |
 apavitraH pavitro vA svachChandas tena kIrtitaH || SST 1.14
 The one who irrespective of purity or lack there of in all states worships rudra is said to be the spontaneous worshiper.